drufball/yosai/_drafts/actualization.md

 "I don't _need_ a tip.
 I already figured out your question before.
 The difference between Eaters and Bringers is durability.
 I need to apply my ability in smaller amounts more frequently.
 It's just taking time to master."

-Iruka stroked his goatee thoughtfully.
+Iruka pulled on a tuft of her spiky black hair thoughtfully, head cocked to the side.
 "Huh, I guess that's one way you could have taken the question.
 It's true enough I suppose.
 It's the wrong answer, though."

 "What do you mean?
 I've clearly gotten better using that answer."